hanumanthan/descheduler/README.md

   "RemoveDuplicates":
      enabled: true
      params:
-       removeDuplicates:
        excludeOwnerKinds:
        - "ReplicaSet"
 ```

 ### LowNodeUtilization

 This strategy finds nodes that are under utilized and evicts pods, if possible, from other nodes
 in the hope that recreation of evicted pods will be scheduled on these underutilized nodes.
-The
-parameters of this strategy are configured under `nodeResourceUtilizationThresholds`.

 The under utilization of nodes is determined by a configurable threshold `thresholds`.
 The threshold
 `thresholds` can be configured for cpu, memory, number of pods, and extended resources in terms of percentage (the percentage is